-(1) Where Mr. McNabb or his dependants are entitled to COBRA for as long as COBRA is available, we have assumed entitlement to 36 months of COBRA as that is the maximum length of time for which such benefits may be available.
+(1) Where Mr. Rozek or his dependants are entitled to COBRA for as long as COBRA is available, we have assumed entitlement to 24 months of COBRA as that is the maximum length of time for which such benefits may be available.

-For purposes of the foregoing employment agreements (as in effect on April 30, 2009), "cause," "change in control," "and "good reason," mean the following:
+For purposes of the foregoing employment agreements (as in effect on April 30, 2012), "cause," "change in control," "and "good reason," mean the following:

-· "Cause" means:
+"Cause" means:

-• For purposes of the New Burnison Employment Agreement, Giusto Employment Agreement and McNabb Employment Agreement, as modified by the McNabb 2006 Letter Agreement, (a) conviction of any felony or other crime involving fraud, dishonesty or acts of moral turpitude or pleading guilty or nolo contendere to such charges, or (b) reckless or intentional behavior or conduct that causes or is reasonably likely to cause the Company material harm or injury or exposes or is reasonably likely to expose the Company to any material civil, criminal or administrative liability, or (c) any material misrepresentation or false statement made by the executive in any application for employment, employment history, resume or other document submitted to the Company, either before, during or after employment.
-For purposes of the McNabb Employment Agreement, "cause" also means any willful failure to comply with a lawful order, policy or instruction of the Chief Executive Officer of the Board.
+- · conviction of any felony or other crime involving fraud, dishonesty or acts of moral turpitude or pleading guilty or nolo contendere to such charges; or - reckless or intentional behavior or conduct that causes or is reasonably likely to cause the Company material harm or injury or exposes or is reasonably likely to expose the Company to any material civil, criminal or administrative liability; or - any material misrepresentation or false statement made by the executive in any application for employment, employment history, resume or other document submitted to the Company, either before, during or after employment.

-· "Change in Control" means:
+"Change in Control" means: